pbailey/pbailey.github.io/_posts/2018-04-10-match3-intro.md

 2 - What were we trying to accomplish

-As discussed, out main issue was to get our old and new core technologies talking and working together to create a seamless experiance for our users.
+As discussed, out main issue was to get our old and new core technologies talking and working together to create a seamless experience for our users.
 There were several benefits of doing this:

   1. Solved the adding too much to the migration backlog issue